kianBlanchette/Thesis/README.md

 # Thesis
 Code and results from my M.Sc.
-Thesis
+Thesis, "Multitaper statistical test for detection of frequency-modulated signals"